 Steel your resolve.
 Dieters, beware!
 There are Girl Scouts everywhere, and they’re all trying to sell you kryptonite … aka, their most delicious cookies.
 Whether your favorite flavor is minty Thin Mints or gooey Tagalongs, we can all agree that Girl Scout cookies make the world go round.
 They’re so good, they deserve a holiday.
 And they have one … of sorts.
 Get ready to celebrate this March 12, because it’s National Girl Scout Day!
 Part of Girl Scout Week, National Girl Scout Day commemorates the anniversary of the first Girl Scout meeting.
 In 1912, Juliette “Daisy” Gordon Low organized the meeting in Savannah, Georgia.
 And Girl Scouts has only grown from there!
 So grab a cookie (or 12) and get ready to celebrate.

-How to Celebrate National Girl Scout Day
+National Girl Scout Day Activities

 1. Buy some cookies